DUI & DWI in Washington DC

 Always appoint a designated driver when you go out to social occasions where alcohol will be part of the festivities.
 Otherwise, simply calling a cab when you've had too much to drink will prevent trouble and heartache later.

 In addition to the legal penalties briefly outlined below, in the District of Columbia if you are stopped by an MPD officer and arrested for drunk driving (or driving under the influence of drugs), you will be assessed 12 points on your license.
-This means an automatic 90-day suspension of your driving privileges.
-The same penalty applies to drivers under the age of 21 who are caught with any measurable amount of alcohol in their breath, blood, or urine.
+This means an automatic revocation of your driving privileges for 6 months.
+The same penalty applies to drivers under 21 years old who are caught with any measurable amount of alcohol in their breath, blood, or urine.

 Because driving while intoxicated can be so deadly, the penalties are quite severe.
 Remember that a DWI or DUI is a criminal offense, not a traffic ticket.
 It's handled by the police and the courts rather than your friendly neighborhood DMV.
 If you don't learn your lesson the first time, the penalties will increase in order to keep you off the road.